We meet the first Thursday of each month at Burlingame Hall, First Congregational Church/Congregation Shir Shalom

 Meetings are free for club members and five dollars for guests.
 Refreshments and a plant raffle follow each meeting.

 Thur.
-Aug 1, 7 pm: Edible Containers, Laura Bassett
+Aug 8, 7 pm: Landscape Architecture - The art of place, Laura Bassett

 June 6, 2019 Meeting: Will Ackley & Nadya Clark, Honey Bees Today